Residents of Maiduguri say they have been distressed by the intense heat from the prevailing hot weather.

 Hassan also advised people to use sun glasses during the period to help filter out the sun’s harmful ultraviolet (UV) rays and protect the eyes in the process.

-Source: News Agency of Nigeria
+Source: Voice of Nigeria